 - Entities who may purchase (or who may be interested in purchasing) any interest in the obligations you may owe us under the credit contract, and

-- Direct marketers or lead providers who may wish to market their product to you.
-You may be directly contacted by SSM Pty Ltd in relation to online education opportunities, utilising a Government Loan Facility.
+- Direct marketers, lead providers or other lenders who may wish to market their product to you.

 The Privacy Act allows credit providers to disclose some information to credit reporting bodies.
 The information which is disclosed depends on the level at which we participate in the credit reporting system.
 The credit reporting bodies are also bound by the Privacy Act and are restricted in the uses to which that information may be used.
 Each of the credit reporting bodies must have a policy, similar to this one, to explain how it uses your information.